 Maintaining a safe school environment requires that all students use good judgment and display appropriate behavior.
 All students are expected to act in a manner that will not harm themselves or others.
 Students are also expected to refrain from disturbing classroom activities.
 Any behavior that may interfere with a teacher’s instruction or others’ learning is unacceptable.
 All school rules and regulations apply to the after-school program and activities held off-campus.

 All students should be familiar with the following basic rules:

 The staff believes that student attire should be respectful and show that the students are at school to do their best and learn.
 Attire must be safe and appropriate for PE and recess.
 Nokomis is a uniform school.
-The uniforms are burgundy or white (sleeved T-shirts are permissible) with khaki, blue or Jean pants, shorts or skirts.
+The uniforms are burgundy or white (sleeved T-shirts are permissible) with khaki, blue, or Jean pants, shorts, or skirts.
+As per California Education Code, parents may opt out of uniform requirements by signing a waiver.
 The Nokomis dress code applies to students every day that school is in session, including holidays and spirit days.

 The following uniform guidelines should be followed:

-Personal toys, electronics, games, skateboards, etc. are to be left at home.
+Personal toys, electronics, games, etc., are to be left at home.
 Such items leading to distraction in classes or on campus will be confiscated, and/or parents will be called to come and take them home.